 Successful Education Extends Beyond the Classroom

 Our education is not limited to a classroom.
 Most children come to our school for autism already frustrated and struggling in the classroom setting.
 The mission of New Focus Academy is to provide differentiated instruction in a supportive environment that promotes self-determination, resiliency, and excellence in learning.
-The New Focus team uses hands on real world instruction to assist the students in developing skills to become independent and self-sufficient adults who can positively contribute to their community.
+Our entire curriculum is focused on Small Class Sizes where Life Skills Development and Team Projects accelerate independence and relational skills.
+The New Focus team uses hands-on real-world instruction to assist the students in developing skills to become independent and self-sufficient adults who can positively contribute to their community.